How to Spot Social Media Addiction in Kids: A Guide for Parents

 • Using Social Media as an escape methodology

 Have you noticed if your kid starts doom-scrolling through their phone when things get awkward or uncomfortable?
-That could mean they're using social media as a way to cope with tough feelings.
+That could mean they're using social media as a way to cope with difficult feelings.
 They're trying to distract themselves from what's happening by diving into their apps.
 That's not a healthy way to deal with stuff, and it could be a sign they're too dependent on social media.

 Setting Healthy Boundaries on Social Media Use